Banner Message

 A GOOD MORNING AMERICA BOOK CLUB PICK!

-Longlisted for The Center for Fiction 2023 First Novel Prize
+Shortlisted for The Center for Fiction 2023 First Novel Prize

-From the bestselling, National Book Award-winning author Elizabeth Acevedo comes her first novel for adults, the story of one Dominican American family told through the voices of its women as they await a gathering that will forever change their lives.
+From National Book Award-winning author Elizabeth Acevedo comes the story of one Dominican American family told through the voices of its women

 Flor has a gift: she can predict, to the day, when someone will die.
 So when she decides she wants a living wake--a party to bring her family and community together to celebrate the long life she's led--her sisters are surprised.
 Has Flor foreseen her own death, or someone else's?
 Does she have other motives?
 She refuses to tell her sisters, Matilde, Pastora, and Camila.